adzialocha/meshpit/README.md

 ## Installation

-Check out the [Releases](https://github.com/adzialocha/meshpit/releases/) section with published binaries for Linux, RaspberryPi, MacOS and Windows or read [how you can compile](#development) meshpit yourself.
+Check out the [Releases](https://github.com/adzialocha/meshpit/releases/) section with published binaries for Linux, RaspberryPi (ARM) and MacOS or read [how you can compile](#development) meshpit yourself.

 ## Usage